Doubly magic optical trapping for Cs atom hyperfine clock transitions

 The influence of the hyperpolarizability on magic trapping conditions has been shown to be important for optical atomic clocks\cite{Taichenachev2006}, but has been neglected in previous analyses of microwave clocks.
 When field strengths reach $10^8~\rm V/m$ the hyperpolarizability cannot be neglected when calculating energy shifts of alkali atom ground states\cite{Manakov1986}.
 To put this value in perspective an optical dipole trap for Cs atoms based on a modest power of 20 mW at $\lambda=1.06~\mu\rm m$ focused to a waist ($1/e^2$ intensity radius) of $w=2~\mu\rm m$ gives a field strength $> 10^6~\rm V/m$ and a trap depth of 15.5 MHz.
-For detunings large compared to the excited state hyperfine structure we can estimate when the contribution of the fourth order term to the differential shift becomes as important as that of the hyperfine-mediated polarizability, i.e. the magic intensity point. $\beta^{(1)}\sim -\omega_q\Omega_0^2/\Delta^2$ and $\beta^{(4)}\sim\Omega_0^4/(\omega_q\Delta^2)$, with $\omega_q$ the hyperfine splitting of the two states and $\Delta$ the detuning from the excited state, which suggests an order of magnitude of $P_{magic}\sim\Omega_0^2\simeq\omega_q^2$.
+For detunings large compared to the excited state hyperfine structure we can estimate when the contribution of the fourth order term to the differential shift becomes as important as that of the hyperfine-mediated polarizability, i.e. the magic intensity point $|\Omega_{\rm 0}|^2$.
+We have $\beta^{(1)}\sim -\omega_q\Omega^2/\Delta^2$ and $\beta^{(4)}\sim\Omega^4/(\omega_q\Delta^2)$, with $\omega_q$ the hyperfine splitting of the two states and $\Delta$ the detuning from the excited state, which suggests the magic intensity scales as $I_{\rm 0}\sim\Omega_{\rm 0}^2\simeq\omega_q^2$.
 The implications of this relationship are that the hyperpolarizability becomes important at lower intensities in atomic species with smaller ground state hyperfine splitting, e.g. Rubidium compared to Cesium.
 Fig. \ref{fig.6p12} illustrates the importance of the fourth order and cross-terms by graphing the differential shift with and without them.

 The primary lesson to be drawn from these two terms is that it is inappropriate to talk about magic wavelengths.
 Even if searching purely for magic conditions in one field the operating laser intensity and magnetic fields are interdependent and the system is now nonlinear in the intensity.
 Adjusting the laser intensity then tunes the relative strength of these terms and allows for magic conditions at a more diverse set of wavelengths.